tongchen126/Boot-Debian-On-Litex-Rocket/README.md

+# Here is a few steps that might help you to boot debian on [Litex Rocket](https://github.com/litex-hub/linux-on-litex-rocket).
 # Step1: SDCard preparation
 Partition the sdcard into two partitions.
 The first partition is used to store boot.bin while the second to store rootfs.